Shahidan Kassim: Political career

 Shahidan was a Member of Parliament for Arau from 1986 to 1995.

 He was elected to the Perlis State Legislative Assembly for the newly created seat of Tambun Tulang in the 1995 general elections.
 He immediately became Chief Minister of Perlis, taking over from Hamid Pawanteh.
 His tenure as Chief Minister came to an end in March 2008, when Md Isa Sabu, a fellow member of Barisan Nasional, was appointed to the post by Raja Sirajuddin of Perlis after a general election in which UMNO retained its majority in the State Assembly.
 Md Isa claimed the support of eight out of the 12 other Barisan Nasional members of the Perlis State Assembly to replace Shahidan.
 While Shahidan had the nomination of the Prime Minister, Abdullah Badawi, and the state party machinery, the Raja was concerned about the stability of the state government should Shahidan, a powerful but divisive factional figure in UMNO, be reappointed.
 The Raja insisted upon appointing Md Isa instead, exercising his constitutional discretion to prevail over the wishes of Abdullah and UMNO.
 Shahidan left the Perlis Executive Council (a body akin to a Cabinet), sitting out the 2008–13 State Assembly term as a backbencher and criticising Md Isa's leadership.

 In the 2013 general elections, Shahidan returned to federal Parliament in the seat of Arau, switching seats with his brother Ismail Kassim, who had held Arau since 2008.
 Shahidan defeated the senior Pan-Malaysian Islamic Party (PAS) leader Haron Din by 1,371 votes.
 Despite his return to federal politics, Shahidan had stated before the election that his preference would have been to remain in the State Assembly.
 After the election, he was appointed to the cabinet of Najib Razak as a Minister in the Prime Minister's Department.
 In 2018 general election, he was reelected as the Arau MP while he was removed from the Cabinet and government following victory of the Pakatan Harapan (PH) opposition coalition in the election, the government was taken over by the new coalition after more than six decades when BN remained in power.
 The PH government collapsed in February 2020, a new coalition, namely Perikatan Nasional (PN), took over the government in March 2020.
 On 9 March 2021, Minister of Housing and Local Government Zuraida Kamaruddin announced his appointments as both Chairman of Perbadanan Perumahan Rakyat 1Malaysia (PR1MA) and Chairman of the National Housing Corporation (NHC) with immediate effect.
 On 24 April 2021, he was removed from the position of the State Chairman of Perlis of UMNO by party President Ahmad Zahid Hamidi and being replaced by Azlan Man, who is also the Menteri Besar of Perlis.

+Political positions

+Transportation

+Shahidan Kassim refused that the traffic fines be increased from RM 300 to RM 500 which was mentioned in the 2026 Revision of the Road Transport Act 1987, such as Section 14 of the act, which states: "Not displaying vehicle's registration number on the number plate".